The Bankrate promise

 Some banks offer tiered interest rates to reward customers who maintain higher balances.
 Savings accounts may offer premium rates if you deposit at least $10,000 or $25,000, for example.

 However, you can find top-yielding accounts that pay the same yield across all balances.
-You don’t invest so much in a savings account to take advantage of a good interest rate that you miss a better opportunity to invest some of those funds elsewhere, where returns may be higher.
+If you end up stashing all of your money into a savings account to meet the balance requirement, you might miss out on other investment opportunities.
 In many cases, excess cash may be better off invested in the market with a target annual return rate of 6 to 8 percent.
+Plus, if you need to withdraw some of the cash in a tiered-rate savings account, your rate might drop.

 4. Avoid teaser rates

 The best available interest rates may be short-lived.
-Banks may offer “teaser rates,” which are attractive interest rates used to get new customers to open a savings account.
+Banks may offer teaser or promotional rates, which are attractive interest rates used to get new customers to open a savings account.
 Banks may significantly lower the teaser rate after just a few months.

 You may also have to maintain a minimum balance and meet other requirements to get the high rate.
 Always check the fine print explaining the rate’s terms.